How to Install Self-Leveling Cement over Plywood Subfloors?

 • Seam the joints with structural mesh and structural urethane.

-Create a perimeter around the area where you will be pouring the self-leveling concrete so it’s not allowed to spread beyond the edge.
+Create a perimeter around the area where you will be pouring the self-leveling concrete to prevent it from spreading beyond the edge.
 This will also help you get a clean edge for a professional look.
 You can use foam that is adhered with double-sided tape, or any other method that creates a temporary rim around the floor.
-If there are any penetrations through the floor for wiring, plumbing, or mechanical systems, these should also be surrounded by a perimeter lined with duct tape so that the concrete does not adhere to them.
+If there are any penetrations through the floor for wiring, plumbing, or mechanical systems, they should also be lined with duct tape along the perimeter to prevent adhesion to the concrete.
 Once all of these steps have been performed, it’s time to prime the wood.

 Prime the surface

-Primer helps seal the wood so that none of the moisture from the concrete will be absorbed into the subfloor.
+Primer helps seal the wood, preventing moisture from the concrete from being absorbed into the subfloor.
 Apply one thin coat of undiluted Paramol primer using a 3/8″ nap roller and a brush on the corners and edges.
-Ensure that all areas are covered and that there is no puddling anywhere on the subfloor.
+Ensure all areas are covered, and there is no puddling on the subfloor.
 Brush off any puddles and excess primer and allow the primer to dry for 6-8 hours, but no more than 24 hours.
-If it has dried for more than 24 hours, another primer coat will be necessary.
+If it has dried for more than 24 hours, a second primer coat will be required.

-If you’re applying the concrete topping to a wood floor where you have moisture concerns, a flexible waterproofing membrane over the plywood is all that is needed to provide protection.
+If you’re applying a concrete topping to a wood floor with moisture concerns, a flexible waterproofing membrane over the plywood is all that is needed to protect the floor.

 Apply the lathe

-Metal lath goes on top of the prepared wood and must be adhered firmly and cleanly.
-Once the primer is dry and tack-free, install galvanized, expanded diamond metal lath, using lath screws approximately every six inches, and overlap adjacent pieces approximately every six inches.
-Remember that the concrete overlay may be as thin as 3/8″, which is another reason the surface preparation is so important.
+Metal lath is applied to the prepared wood and must be securely and cleanly adhered.
+Once the primer is dry and tack-free, install galvanized, expanded diamond metal lath, using lath screws approximately every six inches, and overlap adjacent pieces roughly every six inches.
+Remember that the concrete overlay may be as thin as 3/8″, which is another reason the surface preparation is so necessary.
 After the lath is placed, allow the Paramol to dry thoroughly.

 Apply the concrete

-Wear dust masks and gloves to prevent both inhalation and skin contact as you mix and apply the self-leveling concrete.
+Wear dust masks and gloves to prevent inhalation and skin contact while mixing and applying self-leveling concrete.
 Using a 650 rpm drill, mix the concrete at the recommended proportions for three full minutes in large drums that have been pre-wetted to prevent them from absorbing water from the mixture.

-Use a gauge rake with the ears set to the thickness at which you are laying the concrete to spread it in an even layer.
-Then use a smoothing paddle to help spread the material over the entire area.
-For larger areas that require walking on uncured concrete, wear cleats to avoid leaving large footprints behind.
+Use a gauge rake with the ears set to the thickness of the concrete you are laying to spread it in an even layer.
+Then use a smoothing paddle to spread the material evenly across the entire area.
+For larger areas where walking on uncured concrete is required, wear cleats to avoid leaving large footprints.
 The new floor will be set within a few hours.

 Common Challenges with Self-Leveling Concrete

-Although installing a new floor with self-leveling concrete is an appropriate DIY job, there are some problems to avoid so you can get a flawless finish.
+Although installing a new floor with self-leveling concrete is a suitable DIY job, there are some pitfalls to avoid to ensure a flawless finish.

 Visible screwheads

-If screwheads are visible in the subfloor before you pour the self-leveling concrete, it could impact the quality of the floor.
-When the concrete cures, you might see the screwheads ghosting through the surface, which would make it look uneven and less uniform.
-Over time, if the screwheads rust, it could impact the bond between the concrete and the subfloor, making the new floor less durable.
+If screwheads are visible in the subfloor before you pour the self-leveling concrete, they could affect the floor’s quality.
+When the concrete cures, you might see screw heads ghosting through the surface, which can make it look uneven and less uniform.
+Over time, if the screwheads rust, it could weaken the bond between the concrete and the subfloor, reducing the new floor’s durability.

 Poorly applied primer

-Although it might be tempting to skip this step or to rush through it, primer is essential for proper adhesion between the concrete and the wood.
-Not using primer or missing spots could also allow outgassing bubbles from the wood to rise through the concrete, affecting the smoothness of the surface.
+Although it might be tempting to skip this step or rush through it, primer is essential for proper adhesion between concrete and wood.
+Not using a primer or missing spots can also allow wood outgassing bubbles to rise through the concrete, affecting the surface smoothness.

 Incorrectly applied lathe

-If the edges of the lath are allowed to curl up or if there are any floating areas, the mesh could come through the concrete and affect the quality of the surface.
+If the lath edges curl up or there are any floating areas, the mesh could penetrate the concrete and affect the surface quality.
 Overlapping the edges and ensuring that the entire surface is firmly secured will help you avoid this problem.
 If you notice the lath coming through after the concrete has been poured, secure it with screws and smooth it out again.

 Incorrect water-to-concrete proportions

-Having too little water in the mixture will reduce its ability to spread and level out, whereas adding too much water will impact the strength of the cured concrete and could also result in visible smoothing lines.
+Having too little water in the mixture will reduce its ability to spread and level, whereas adding too much will affect the strength of the cured concrete and may also result in visible smoothing lines.

 Plywood Porosity

-Plywood is challenging for pouring concrete due to its porous nature, which prevents the concrete from settling evenly.
+Plywood is challenging to pour concrete on because its porosity prevents the concrete from settling evenly.
 A viable workaround the porous nature of plywood involves using cementitious mixes designed to replicate the surface and durability of concrete, which can effectively address the issues caused by plywood’s porosity.

 Use Duraamen for Your Concrete Floor

-Replacing or fixing a floor can be a daunting task, but using self-leveling concrete makes it easier to get a flawless, even floor.
+Replacing or repairing a floor can be daunting, but using self-leveling concrete makes it easier to achieve a flawless, level floor.
 Duraamen’s industrial and polished concrete flooring products are designed to provide long-lasting, labor-saving flooring solutions.
 Talk to an expert about your flooring challenges or to learn more about Param 5500 or any of our other self-leveling concrete products.

 For complete Installation Instructions, please watch the videos on this page – How to Install Self-Leveling Concrete over Plywood Substrate (duraamen.com)